By Chef Brittanny Anderson

 BRUNCH & LUNCH | Millie’s Diner

-This is a classic Richmond restaurant that has been around a long time.
+This is a classic Richmond restaurant that has been around for a long time.
 Their brunch is the standard in town.
 They are known for their Devil’s Mess, which is a big spicy Southern breakfast [an open-faced omelet with spicy sausage, onions, green peppers, garlic,

 tomatoes and mild curry, finished with melted white cheddar and avocado].